60 FPS vs 144 FPS: Does Higher FPS Actually Matter?

 Gaming At 60 FPS

-“Pro” or higher end versions have had to come out with the previous generation’s consoles in order to achieve 60 FPS at 1080p for most titles.
+“Pro” or higher-end versions have had to come out with the previous generation’s consoles to achieve 60 FPS at 1080p for most titles.

 This isn’t the case with PC gaming and the newest generation of consoles.

-120 FPS is what the Xbox Series X and the PS5 will be able to achieve out of the gate and gaming PCs have been able to achieve 144+ FPS rates for a long while now.
+120 FPS is what the Xbox Series X and the PS5 can achieve out of the gate and gaming PCs have been able to achieve 144+ FPS rates for a long while now.

 Jumping from a 30 FPS cap to a 60 FPS cap is a very noticeable difference.
-60 FPS is smooth to the point of enjoying any game, for me even at 30 FPS I’m still able to enjoy any game – it’s just that extra bit of smoothness that comes into play is a nice feature.
+60 FPS is smooth to the point of enjoying any game, even at 30 FPS I’m still able to enjoy any game – it’s just that the buttery smoothness that comes into play with higher FPS rates is nice to have.

 Lower Budget VS Higher Budget

-We will go over the hardware a bit deeper down below but just wanted to bring that up quick as some of you might be more interested in a lower budget build vs a higher budget build if you are building your own PC.
+We will go over the hardware a bit deeper down below but just wanted to bring that up quickly as some of you might be more interested in a lower-budget build vs a higher-budget build if you are building your own PC.

 As I said earlier, I had played my games at 60 FPS for many years before switching over to a higher frame rate because I was happy with 60 FPS and didn’t think the difference would be big enough to justify the upgrades.